The Magical Realism of the Ryland Creek Saga

 To name a few!

-As a writer, it’s important to know your book’s genre—particularly if you’re querying literary agents to take on your book to a traditional publisher—as literary agents often specialize and won’t consider your book if it’s not one of their preferred genres.
+As a writer, it’s important to know your book’s genre—particularly if you’re querying literary agents to represent your book to a traditional publisher—as literary agents often specialize and won’t consider your book if it’s not one of their preferred genres.

 However, magical realism isn’t so much a genre as an element of a book’s story.

-Basically, magical realism occurs in a story that is primarily set in the real world that we know every day but also has hints or elements of magic embedded in the plot.
+Magical realism occurs in a story primarily set in the real world that we know everyday but with hints or elements of magic embedded in the plot.
 So, if you have wizards and dragons (a la J.R.R.
 Tolkien or J.K.
-Rowling) in your story, that’s not magical realism, per se, but outright fantasy, because magic is readily a normal/accepted part of that world.
+Rowling) in your story, that’s not magical realism but outright fantasy, because magic is a readily accepted part of that world.

 There are numerous elements/hints at magical realism within the Ryland Creek saga, beginning with Book I: